azku/HIoH/README.md

 Also note the use of two different config files.
 This technique is based on [this inaka article](http://inaka.net/blog/2015/07/14/erlang-config-include/).

+### A word on topics
+Topics are easy to set up but there is a convention on how to do it:

+#### Composition of the name

+1. The first part, is the name of the application */HIoH*

+2. Then a value indicating a reception of a */measure* (such as temperature), a reception of a */image* blob or a sending of a */cmd* command.

+3. Physical location of the sender (in case of measure or image) or receiver (in case of cmd)

+4. Type of data (temperature, humidity,...)

+#### The Icon

+HIoH uses [Font Awesome](http://fontawesome.io/icons/) icons.
+Each topic it's assigned an icon and is configured by using it's awesome icon's name.

+#### Unit

+In case of a measure topic, The unit can be specified.

+#### Name

+The title of the topic.
+In other words, the displayed name for the topic.

-Run the OTP application:
+Ones the configuration is finished, run the OTP application:

 ```
 make run

 ```

-Access the selected port via a modern browser and watch the sensor data as its been received
+Access the selected port via a modern browser and the IoT Hub its up!

 ## Goal

-The main objective is to have a hub completely independent of all the devices in which you can monitor it all.
+The main objective is to have a hub completely independent of all the devices, where you can monitor everything and send commands everywhere.
 This independence is bought at the expense of having a reliable protocol as a dependency.
 The MQTT protocol is believed to be an adequate fit for IoT and thus it's the one this project relies upon.